nec-research/tf-imle/README.md

         self._tau = _tau
         # the perturbation strength (here we use a target distribution based on perturbation-based implicit differentiation
         self._lambda = _lambda
-        # the number of samples we want to take
+        # the samples we store for the backward pass
         self.samples = None

     @tf.function